Uncovering usability problems is at the heart of usability testing.

 Consequently, the metric most commonly used in the literature is called any-2 agreement.
 It’s the percent of problems any two combinations of evaluators find in common divided by the total problems those two evaluators find.
 For example, in CUE-1 four teams were asked to evaluate a desktop calendar application.
 While 162 problems were uncovered, incredulously, only one problem was found by all four teams, as shown in Figure 1.

 Any-2 agreement is the average of all combinations of pairs of the four teams.
 In this case, the result is 6 agreements averaged together.
-For example, teams A and B had two problems in common out of a total of 102 problems identified (98 + 4), making their agreement 2% (see Figure 2).
-Repeating this for all combinations of teams and averaging the results together generated an average any-2 agreement of 4% for the CUE-1 study.
+For example, teams A and B had two problems in common out of a total of 100 problems identified (102 minus 2 in common), making their agreement 2% (see Figure 2).
+Repeating this for all combinations of teams and averaging the results together generated an average any-2 agreement of about 4% for the CUE-1 study.
+Note that an earlier version of this article incorrectly had listed 102 problems instead of 100 problems.

 Average Agreement Across Studies